ZviRosenfeld/MinMaxSearch/README.md

 ## How to Use
 To use this algorithm, you'll need to create a new instance of SearchEngine.
 SearchEngine has a number of Search methods that expect different parameters.
 Most of the parameters are straight-forward.
-There are 2 however, which I'd like to elaborate on.
+I'd like to elaborate on the IState.

 **IState:**
 this is an interface that your game-specific states will need to implement.
 The interface requires that you implement the following 2 methods:
 1) IEnumerable<IState> GetNeighbors(); - returns a list of the state's neighbors. *Note that a win state shouldn't return any neighbors*.
 2) double Evaluate(int depth, List<IState> passedThroughStates); - returns the state's evaluation (how good it is).
+3) Player Turn - values can be Player.Max and Player.Min (Player is an enum in the code).
+Max is the player trying to get the best score, while Min is the player trying to get the worst score.
+While most in most games, turns will alternate between Max and Min, you can really implement any order you want.

 In addition, I recommend that your states also implement object's Equals and GetHashCode methods, as many of the algorithm optimizations rely on these methods being implemented in a meaningful way.

-**Player:**
-The algorithm assumes the existence of 2 players: Player.Max and Player.Min (Player is an enum in the code).
-Max is the player trying to get the best score, while Min is the player trying to get the worst score.
-You can choose which player you want to search for.

 ### Examples
 Following are a few snippets take from the project's unit tests.
 You can refer to the [Connnect4 Tests](Connect4Tests/Connect4Tests.cs) or the [Tic-tac-toe Tests](TicTacToeTests/TicTacToeBassicTests.cs) for more examples.